 Which (embarrassing moment), I just noticed is still on the same low setting it was on when we first bought it three years ago.
 Note to self: when your kid is sitting on the floor to draw on her easel, it is time to raise it!

 Here are some tips for talking with kids about their art…

 How to Talk to Kids About Their Art

 - ASK them to tell you about their artwork

 - COMMENT on the lines or colors, etc. that they are using (I see that you are making lots of purple dots.
 I like how the red paint is mixing with the yellow paint here.)

 - ACKNOWLEDGE how hard (carefully, enthusiastically, long) they worked on their artwork

 - Ask “What is that?”

 - Say an automatic “That’s pretty” (cool, beautiful)

-Once you print it out, Tape it to your fridge or the inside a cupboard as a handy reference and reminder.
+Once you print out the one-page guide, I suggest you tape it to your fridge or the inside a cupboard as a handy reference and reminder.